mzdyb/cisco-aci/README.md

 As we can see only Tenant _name_ and _description_ are collected from APIC and only for Tenant named 'Production' which reflects configuration variables defined in _host_vars/apic1_ file.

 ## Remarks
 For production environment passwords should not be stored in clear text in the inventory.
 Instead environment variables to export credentials should be used or ansible vault for password encryption.
-In case of Ansible Automation Platform the best way is to use Custom Credentials with environment variables like in the example below.
+In case of Ansible Automation Platform the best approach is to use Custom Credentials with environment variables like in the example below.
 _Custom Credential Input configuration:_
 ```
 fields: